AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

             :type player: int
             """
             if done:
                   reward = (
                      self.lesson["rewards"]["vertical_win"]
                      if self.check_vertical_win(player)
                      else self.lesson["rewards"]["win"]
                   )
             else:
                   agent_three_count = self.check_three_in_row(1 - player)
                   opp_three_count = self.check_three_in_row(player)
                   if (agent_three_count + opp_three_count) == 0:
                      reward = self.lesson["rewards"]["play_continues"]
                   else:
                      reward = (
                         self.lesson["rewards"]["three_in_row"] * agent_three_count
                         + self.lesson["rewards"]["opp_three_in_row"] * opp_three_count
                      )
             return reward

-         def last(self):
+         def last(self) -> Tuple[dict, float, bool, bool, dict]:
             """Wrapper around PettingZoo env last method."""
             return self.env.last()

-         def step(self, action):
+         def step(self, action: int) -> None:
             """Wrapper around PettingZoo env step method."""
             self.env.step(action)

-         def reset(self):
+         def reset(self) -> None:
             """Wrapper around PettingZoo env reset method."""
             self.env.reset()

 When defining the different lessons in our curriculum, we can increase the difficulty of our task by modifying environment observations for our agent - in Connect Four, we can increase the skill level of our opponent.
 By progressively doing this, we can help our agent improve.
 We can change our rewards between lessons too; for example, we may wish to reward wins in all directions equally once we have learned to beat a random agent and now wish to train against a harder opponent.
 In this tutorial, an ``Opponent`` class is implemented to provide different levels of difficulty for training our agent.

 .. collapse:: Opponent
    :open: